 Video of the Day

-As a personal trainer, you may have clients that want to workout before they go to work.
+As a personal trainer, you may have clients that want to work out before they go to work.
 This means you have to be awake and motivating clients between 5 a.m. and 9 a.m. in the morning.
-This schedule is difficult if you have young children who need breakfast and get to school or if you are not a morning person.
-The benefit of training clients early in the morning is you can be finished working by ten o'clock and then potentially have the rest of the day free for your family and yourself.
+The benefit of training clients early in the morning is you can be finished working by 10 a.m. and then potentially have some free time before your midday clients.

 Evening personal training hours from 6 p.m. to 10 p.m. are usually the busiest.
 The after-work clientele wants to stop at the gym on their way home from work so they can spend the rest of their evening with family or friends.
 Your evening schedule will likely fill quickly.
 Ask for commitments from your clients so they do not cancel their sessions and leave you standing around for an hour.
 Most clients will be finished before 10 p.m. so that exercise does not interfere with their sleep schedule.

 It's easy to find yourself in the gym early in the morning and and still be there late into the evening without having taken a break.
 Getting creative to achieve work-life balance is important to avoid burnout.

 Working both morning and evening hours may mean that you don't work five days a week.
 Or, you may work some mornings and some evenings but not both on the same day.
 You may work shorter hours six days a week to expand your morning and evening availability.
 Typically, trainers have the flexibility to manage their own schedules -- that means working hard but also taking care of yourself and setting limits.

 Read more: What Does a Personal Trainer Do?